Read on to learn more about what led me to coaching and why I love it.

 I’m drawn to coaching because...

-• It aligns with my values of pursuing a more meaningful, centered, intuitive, intentional, compassionate, energetic, and productive life.
+It aligns with my values of pursuing a more meaningful, grounded, intuitive, intentional, compassionate, curious, and creative life.

-• It's a profound and energizing way to serve and connect with others, and the people I get to work with help make me a better human.
+It's a profound and energizing way to empathize and connect with others, and the people I get to work with help make me a better human.